Changes to the Personal Property Tax Schedule

 Please keep in mind, the assessors have nothing to do with the actual refund process outside of providing the SSN and/or FEIN.
 All inquiries regarding the actual refund should be directed to the Colorado Department of Revenue at 303.238.7378.
 If these taxpayer identification numbers are not provided to the Assessor's Office, recourse is available through the Department of Revenue if a tax credit is in order.
 Our office will be unable to pursue taxpayers for this information aside from the declaration itself.

 For those taxpayers that qualify for a refund, the process will undoubtedly run smoother, faster and with fewer questions asked.
-We therefore encourage all of those filing declarations for the year 2000 to include their SSN and/or FEIN and assist our office in making the personal property tax credit program a success.
+We therefore encourage all of those filing declarations for the current year to include their SSN and/or FEIN and assist our office in making the personal property tax credit program a success.